omjaisatya/pluse-post/README.md

 PlusePost is a blogging application built with the MERN stack (MongoDB, Express, React, Node.js).
 This application allows users to create, read, update, and delete blog posts.
 It includes features like user authentication and a rich text editor for creating posts.

+## ATTENTION

+This is a work in progress and is not yet ready for production use.

+### BUGS

+- [ ] Project logo typo text finds.
+- [ ] When user login or signin it's take some time because i'm using free web server.

 ## Installation

 Install my-project with npm